anonymoussubmission3197/lbo-charging-artifact/README.md

 [![T3-MOD1 reviewer-guided artifact walkthrough](assets/t3-mod1-attack-demo.gif)](assets/t3-mod1-attack-demo.gif)

-The five panels follow one complete reviewer path: selecting T3-MOD1 from the twenty paper cells, tracing its standard-driven derivation, locating the T3/N4 mutation and propagation path, comparing the measured benign and unprotected attack runs, and mapping the mismatch to the paper-evaluated defense
+The animated walkthrough follows one complete reviewer path: selecting T3-MOD1 from the twenty paper cells, tracing its standard-driven derivation, locating the T3/N4 mutation and propagation path, comparing the measured benign and unprotected attack runs, and mapping the mismatch to the paper-evaluated defense